-You can’t help but be closer to your family.
+You can’t help but be closer to your family in a smaller house.
 You are literally close to them, all the time.
 You can’t escape.
 So you just have to learn to like them.
 I’m kind of joking.
 I really like my kids.
 My husband tells terrible jokes and is obsessed with Conor Mcgregor but I still like him too.
 So yeah, you’ll get closer to your family.

 5. Cheaper to heat

 We have one heat pump (split cycle AC style unit) in the living room which heats the living room and hallway.
 Then we just use oil fin heaters for bedrooms.
 In winter, the house is always comfortable and our electricity bill is around ⅔ what it was in our old house.